customizable counter

 Classic Gaming Set-top Box:

-From my couch I'm able to select and play games for many different systems including:
+From my couch I'm able to play games for many different systems including:

 • Atari 2600/5200/7800/800/ST